Karuvurar: Early life, family and his profession

 Karuvurar Siddhar lived in Karuvoor in Tamil Nadu now it is called as Karur.
-He lived during the reign of the Emperor Rajaraja I. According to the evidence from the Saint Agathiyar’s work "Agathiyar-12000" and the Saint Bogar's work "Bogar - 7000", Karuvurar was descended from a Sculpture Tamil family.
+He lived during the reign of the Emperor Rajaraja I. According to the evidence from the Saint Agathiyar’s work "Agathiyar-12000" and the Saint Bogar's work "Bogar - 7000", Karuvurar was descended from a Tamil Sculptor family.
 His parents were in the hereditary business of forging idols out of metals and alloys.
 The parents of Karuvoorar Siddhar were dedicated to creating temple idols, by visiting various places of purity and divine significance, while architecting idols by forging the nine metals, and they honed these skills to make a livelihood.
 So naturally Karuvurar Siddhar excelled as an alchemist.
 For some time, he also engaged in the business of doing sculpture work, and developed various god’s idol through his expert knowledge in the art of sculpting the divine idols as per the evidence from Agathiyar's work "Agathiyar-12000" verse 466.

 Disciple of Saint Bogar

 Karuvurar learnt the subjects from various famous gurus, and got great knowledge.
-He learnt the concepts of siddha from the Saint Bogar.
+He learnt the concepts of siddha from the Saint Bogar or Bhogar.
 When Siddhar Bogar visited Thiruvaduthurai, Karuvurar met with Siddhar and requested Bogar to accept him as his disciple.
 Bogar accepted Karuvurar and initiated him into the worship his family deity “Ambal”.
 Karuvoorar attainted Kundalini shakthi in a short period of time.
-He learnt Siddha Science, Siddha Yoga and Gnana from Siddhar Bogar.
-Apart from his knowledge in other divine subjects, he also got great interest in doing Yoga and Meditation.
-Siddhar Karuvurar performed many miracles and safeguarded the people from various ailments.
-He was a great siddha who got good knowledge in various fields.
-During his period, he has done many wonders in the life of the people, and made them to lead a sin free life.
+He learnt Siddha Science, Siddha Yoga and Gnana Yoga from Siddhar Bogar.
+Apart from his knowledge in other divine subjects, he also had an interest in doing Yoga and Meditation.
+Siddhar Karuvurar performed many miracles and safeguarded people from various ailments.
+He was a great siddha with good knowledge in various fields.
+During his period, he also performed many wonders in the life of the people, and directed them to lead a sin free life.
 He took care of his devotees in a proper manner, and taught the divine knowledge to them.
-He helped them to attain the spiritual energy through meditation and prayers.
+He helped them to attain spiritual energy through meditation and prayers.

 Arrest

-According to one story the King Hiranya Varman arrested Karuvurar for some reasons as he didn’t know that Karuvurar is a saint.
-The saint Bogar came and instructed the king to release his disciple Karuvurar and he is ready to give the gold for compensation.
+According to one story the King Hiranya Varman arrested Karuvurar for some reasons as he didn’t know that Karuvurar was a saint.
+The saint Bogar came and instructed the king to release his disciple Karuvurar and he was ready to give the gold for compensation.
 The king and the saint Bogar went to the prison to release Karuvurar.
 He was nowhere in the cell.
-Everyone was shocked and the king shivered with fear, but saint Bogar knew that Karuvurar is in invisible state so he asked him to appear and suddenly Karuvurar appeared in front of all.
+Everyone was shocked and the king shivered with fear, but saint Bogar knew that Karuvurar was in an invisible state so he asked him to appear and suddenly Karuvurar appeared in front of all.